Types of fog | Fog vs mist vs haze

-Fog is a cloud near the ground level that causes low visibility.
-Fog is made of small water droplets which form when the water vapor in the air condenses on small particles suspended in the air.
+Fog is a cloud that forms near ground level and reduces visibility.
+It is made up of tiny water droplets that form when water vapor in the air condenses onto small particles suspended in the atmosphere.
 Let’s learn about the different types of fog.

 Types of fog